 Assignments and Grades

-lab projects, quizzes and
+quizzes and

 your participation in class.
 There will not be a final examination.

-You will be assigned to present papers
+You maybe assigned to present papers

 to the assigned papers.